Gigaspaces/insightedge-training/Day3/10_Structured_Streaming/README.md

-# Lab: Machine Learning
+# Lab: Structured_Streaming

-###Using K-Means and logistic regression - to model spam and valid emails
+###Reading directory including text files from a stream and writing tranformation into  memory table stream.

 # Instructions

 1. Start InsightEdge in Demo mode: